vatpac-technology/sops/docs/controller-skills/towerstrips.md

 !!!
 Example
     An aircraft in a queue for an airways clearance, would remain in the *Preactive* bay, below the queue bar, not in the *Cleared* bay.

-### HMI

-It is important that you communicate instructions concurrently while you move strips in OzStrips.
-Don't move strips before you do the action or obtain a readback, incase you get interrupted.